segmentio/segment-docs/src/engage/profiles/csv-upload.md

 ---
 Use the CSV Uploader to add or update user profiles and set subscription states.

 When you upload a CSV file, Twilio Engage adds new users and updates existing user profiles.
-CSV rows correspond to a user and columns to an identifier trait in your [identity resolution configuration](/docs/personas/identity-resolution/identity-resolution-settings/).
+Each CSV row corresponds to a user profile and columns to an identifier trait in your [identity resolution configuration](/docs/personas/identity-resolution/identity-resolution-settings/).

-You can also use the CSV Uploader to set email and SMS [subscription states](#set-user-subscriptions) to track email addresses and phone numbers that you have permission to market to.
+You can also [set subscription states](#set-user-subscriptions) for each email and SMS that you upload in the CSV.
+Subscription states help you track which email addresses and phone numbers you have permission to market to.

 ## Upload a CSV file